Photo by NeONBRAND on Unsplash

 We get attached to the drama of life because we wouldn’t know what to do without it.
 It’s what fuels us.
 It’s where we feel things.

 We think we are searching for the meaning in life when we are actually seeking the experience of living.
-(Transparency: I lifted that idea from Joseph Campbell.)
-And let's be clear, drama, anxiety, stress, tension . . . is not living.
+And let’s be clear, drama, anxiety, stress, tension . . . is not living.

 So, we go around putting all this meaning on everything.
 Even fear itself.
 We connect and confuse drama, pain, suffering, strife, conflict, attachment, struggle, stress, tension and survival with the meaning and living of our lives.